 - Unicorns don't exist.

 - Fred believes that filberts, but not hazelnuts, are sweet.

-This brings us to the Putnam/Kripke causal view of reference.
+This brings us to the Putnam/Kripke causal view of reference for natural kind terms.
 It is similar to Kripke's account of nominal reference; indeed, it is more or less an extension of that account.
 Reference is initially fixed at a dubbing, either by perception or description of samples of some particular natural kind.
 The reference is then to whatever has an internal structure identical to that of the samples.
 In the case of water, this would be having the chemical structure H2O.
 Speakers at a dubbing are able to lend their reference to others via communicative exchanges, and these others can then lend reference to still others.
 Speakers who are ignorant as to the properties of the kind in question can nevertheless use the natural kind term to refer to the members of the kind because underlying their uses are causal chains stretching back to a reference-fixing.